xitop/edzed/docs/blocks.rst

       The timeout values must be given as a number of seconds, ``None`` for the default timeout, or
       a :ref:`string with time units<Time intervals with units>`.

-      .. versionadded:: 21.2.20 support for strings was added

 Internal state